afmp94

 Amplifica · live with paying tiers

 AI virality scorer + design generator.
 Daniela runs day-to-day.
 Nexus (the AI seller) runs outbound.
-Paying tiers from $1.5K/mo.
+Paying tiers from $150/mo; two pieces free.

 2025